Suspension bridge collapse kills at least 132 in India

 Photo: ASSOCIATED PRESS/Ajit Solanki

+Sidik said he jumped into the water when the bridge began to crack and saw his friend being crushed by its metal carriageway.
+He survived the disaster by climbing on the bridge and holding onto its cables, but his friend couldn’t make it.

+“Everyone was crying for help, but one by one they all began disappearing in the water,” Sidik said.

-Local news channels ran pictures of the missing shared by concerned relatives in search of their loved ones.
-Many relatives raced overnight to overcrowded hospitals looking for their kin.
+Local news channels ran pictures of the missing shared by concerned relatives searching of their loved ones.
+Many family members raced to overcrowded hospitals looking for their kin.

+“Rarely in my life, would I have experienced such pain,” Modi said during a public event in the state on Monday.

+Modi ruled Gujarat as its top elected official for 12 years before becoming India’s prime minister in 2014.

-A vote for Gujarat’s state government — led by Modi’s party — is expected in the coming months and opposition parties have demanded an investigation into the collapse, saying that the bridge was reopened without getting safety clearance from the city’s civic body.
+A Gujarat’s state government election is expected in the coming months and opposition parties have demanded an investigation into the collapse, saying that the bridge was reopened without having a safety clearance.
 The claim could not be independently verified, but the state government said it has formed a special team to investigate the disaster.

-Modi ruled the state as the top elected official for 12 years before becoming India’s prime minister in 2014.
+The state’s civic body officials told local news media that the bridge — built by the British in late 1880 during the Victorian era and touted by the Gujarat government as an “engineering marvel” — might have been opened by the private company that runs it without a “fitness certificate.”

 India’s infrastructure has long been marred by safety concerns, sometimes leading to major disasters on its highways and bridges.